ccetaw/tensorf_pl/README.md

 - Occupancy grid
 - A renderer that implements the rendering algorithm

-This decomposition makes modules reusable and could be furthur used for other applications such as inverse rendering, semantic segmentation.
+This decomposition makes modules reusable and could be further used for other applications such as inverse rendering, semantic segmentation.

 ## Results